 Interview tips for McDonald's trainee manager job

 The final stage of the McDonald’s trainee management selection process is a one-to-one interview with an operations manager (who oversees up to 50 restaurants).
 To have come this far, you’re already in a strong position: you will have already demonstrated that you can do the job on the shop floor as part of your on-job evaluation (OJE).
 Now, you need to prove that you are fully informed about the role and that you really want it.

 Prepare for your knowledge and commitment to be questioned

-According to Ilona Hodson, resourcing officer at McDonald’s Restaurants Ltd, one of the aims of the final interview is to ensure that the trainee managers they hire have sufficient understanding of, and commitment to, the role and company.
+According to Ilona Hodson, talent acquisition officer at McDonald’s Restaurants Ltd, one of the aims of the final interview is to ensure that the trainee managers they hire have sufficient understanding of, and commitment to, the role and company.
 ‘Our operations managers have considerable experience of managing restaurants and know exactly what it takes,’ she says.
 ‘They want to ensure that would-be trainee managers have a realistic understanding of what the job entails.’

 Therefore, it would be a good idea to think about how you would answer the following questions.
 They may not be asked in your interview, but having good answers will mean you have a foundation for the questions that do come up: